CSDC-K/Oryxis/README.md

 - cd ORYXIS
 - cargo run --release

-## NOTE
+### NOTE (READ THAT SENTENCES!)
-prompt is made by me and for me, so you can see a name or personalized texts in prompt file you have to change it for your self
+- prompt is made by me and for me, so you can see a name or personalized texts in prompt file you have to change it for your self
+- also, read whole prompt because of there is some rules can be bad for your self.